lee2sman/panblog/README.md

 ### The difference between pages and posts

-Posts are sourced from the posts directory and are automatically linked from your website's landing page, like a traditional blog.
-They must be saved under a file name with YYYY-MM-DD-title.md format.
-Pages are any markdown page in the pages directory.
-They are built and placed in the root folder but not automatically linked from the site homepage.
+*Posts* are sourced from the posts directory and are automatically linked from your website's landing page, like a traditional blog.
+They must be saved under a file name with YYYY-MM-DD-title.md format. *Pages* are any markdown page in the pages directory, not the posts directory.
+Pages are built and placed in the root folder but not automatically linked from the site homepage.
 You can manually link to them from any other page, or type their full URL path directly into the browser, such as `https://example.com/contact/`.

 Example from a site landing page footer: